stuft2/oaspub/README.md

 ### Packages

-1. A web server that validates and manages OAS documents and provides a historical lookup of schemas.
+1. [Publisher API](./packages/api/README.md): A web server that validates and manages OAS documents and provides a historical lookup of schemas.
-2. A frontend portal for discovering and visualizing OAS documents and their change history.
+2. [Publisher Client](./packages/client/README.md): A browser portal for discovering and visualizing OAS documents and their change history.
+3. [Publisher CLI](./packages/cli/README.md): A command line tool for publishing and managing OAS documents.

 ### Contributions